Coastal Risk Screening Tool

 Climate Central sea-level maps are based on peer-reviewed science in leading journals.
 These maps should be regarded as screening tools to identify places that may require deeper investigation of risk.
 Big datasets always include error.
 Outside of the United States, maps are based on global-scale datasets for elevation, tides, and coastal flood likelihoods.
 Inside the U.S., more accurate but still imperfect data are used.

-This new platform for maps depicting sea level rise and coastal flood risk provides even more of the scientifically rigorous information that Climate Central is known for in a new, sleek, and easy-to-use interface.
+This platform for maps depicting sea level rise and coastal flood risk provides even more of the scientifically rigorous information that Climate Central is known for in a new, sleek, and easy-to-use interface.
 Climate Central’s global mapping interface allows coastal stakeholders to explore various sea level rise and coastal flood risk scenarios and the resources they threaten.
 También disponible en Español.

-- Map By Year: The year map allows users to explore coastal flood risk and sea level rise projections by decadal year for nearly anywhere in the world, and under multiple pollution scenarios.
+- Year: The year map allows users to explore coastal flood risk and sea level rise projections by decadal year for nearly anywhere in the world, and under multiple pollution scenarios.
 The map allows users to choose between the leading sea level rise models and incorporate the most accurate elevation data available.

-- Map By Water Level: The water level map allows users to explore what land is at risk from specific water levels (decimal feet, meters) that could be reached through combinations of sea level rise, tides, and storm surge
+- Water Level: The water level map allows users to explore what land is at risk from specific water levels (decimal feet, meters) that could be reached through combinations of sea level rise, tides, and storm surge

 - Affordable Housing: The affordable housing map allows users to explore what affordable housing in the U.S. could be threatened by sea level rise and coastal flooding in the coming decades, under multiple pollution scenarios.
 The map allows users to examine affordable housing at risk by state, city, county, congressional district, state legislative district, or zip code.